 -From the creator of an award winning Pie Baking Championship recipe

-When I try out a new recipe, I read it over and over, just like I do with the directions before I cut out a dress.
-When I have failures, it is usually when I want something just so for company or to give away.
+When I try out a new recipe, I read it over and over, just like I do with the directions before I cut out a dress (to sew).

 -From the creator of an award winning Swedish Ginger Cookies recipe